 - You will be fingerprinted.

 - All personal property will get taken away from you and stored until you get released from jail.

 - You will get to make a phone call so you can talk to a family member, friend, or bail bondsman.

-- If you think you will get released quickly, you might be able to skip the jumpsuit and keep wearing your own clothes, otherwise you you will have to change into a jail uniform – the jumpsuit.
+- If you think you will get released quickly, you might be able to skip the jumpsuit and keep wearing your own clothes, otherwise you will have to change into a jail uniform – the jumpsuit.

 Have you ever been arrested and gone through processing at jail?
 If you have, please tell your story.
 How long did it take to get processed?
-What was you treatment like?
+What was your treatment like?
 Do you know any secrets that will help other people that get arrested to get through the process?

 Click here to leave a comment

 When you post bail, you will get released from jail.
 The discharge process may take between 10 minutes to quite a few hours.
 So, the quicker you post bail, the sooner you can get out of jail.
 Also, how fast you get released might depend on whether you’ve been given a bond amount or if the magistrate still needs to determine the bail amount.
 For a minor charge, you will get booked and released on your own recognizance.
 When you have served your sentence and know the release date, plan to be released that morning.

 If there is a, or if you have to report to start a sentence, it is highly recommended that you follow the law and turn yourself in willingly.
 If it is for a warrant, go down to the jail intake center, and let them know that believe that there could be a warrant out for your arrest.
 They will do a check to find out if there is an arrest warrant for you, and if there is one, they will take you into custody.
 If it is for a jail sentence, report at the exact time and date that the sentence order or court paperwork states.
 Ensure that you are not late to report.
 Just bring necessary items when you go, like your driver’s license or photo ID, any prescription medication you might take, and the sentencing order from court.